crystal-cache/redis_cache_store/README.md

 ```

 Redis cache values are stored as strings.
 Values passed to `write` are converted with `to_s`, and reads return Redis strings.
+Serialize complex values in your application before writing them, for example with JSON, and deserialize them after reading.
 Use a positive `expires_in` value.
 Redis-backed entries with zero or negative expiration are not kept.

 ```crystal